-Software represents internally generated assets relating to the development of software and The National Lottery website, including design and content development, and also assets purchased separately, such as software licences that do not form an integral part of related hardware and intangible assets arising on acquisition.
-The balance presented includes £1.5m of assets which are under construction and £4.5m of internal staff costs incurred in generating computer software.
+Intangible assets include internally generated assets relating to the development of software and The National Lottery website, including design and content development, and also assets purchased separately, such as software licences that do not form an integral part of related hardware and intangible assets arising on acquisition.
+The balance presented includes £0.5m (2011 £1.5m) of assets which are under construction.